CoroboBred/Bongo-Cat-Crew/README.md

 # Bongo Cat Crew
-A program that dynamically displays a different assortment of cats to match the currently playing OSU! game mode.
+An overlay program that can swap to different assortment of cats to match the currently playing OSU! game mode.
+There are 10 keyboard layouts, a mouse layout, a controller layout, and talking cat layout suitable for streams.
 OSU!standard and all OSU!Mania modes are supported.
-The program includes a talking cat which mimics your audio.

 ## Installation
-Download the latest release shown on the right hand side of this page.
+Download the latest release shown on the right-hand side of this page.
 Extract the folder somewhere convenient.

 ## Usage